Introduction

 OpenCerts uses the Ethereum blockchain and implements the W3C Verifiable Credentials standard, ensuring compatibility with international frameworks.
 The platform supports a range of credential types, from certificates of completion to full degrees, and includes features for credential revocation, expiration, and renewal.

-Learning Machine and Other Commercial Platforms
+Learning Machine and Commercial Platforms

 Beyond open-source standards and institutional implementations, several commercial platforms offer blockchain credentialing solutions.
 Learning Machine, now part of the Apostrophe platform, provides enterprise-grade credentialing solutions that combine ease of use with strong security and compliance features.